-- An accounting error has been made (e.g., moneys were deposited or an expenditure was charged to an incorrect fund). - When a revenue, intended for deposit in one fund (fund A), is incorrectly deposited into another fund (fund B), fund B reverses the deposit by reimbursing fund A. Fund A records the moneys received as revenue from the original source. - When a single fund, usually the general fund, pays an invoice or payroll for other funds (i.e., as a convenience), and then charges back the expenditure to the appropriate fund where the cost should be reported. - When an expenditure is made from one fund (fund A) on behalf of another fund (fund B), fund B records the expenditure by reimbursing fund A. Fund A records the moneys received as an adjustment to the original expenditure.
+- An accounting error is made (e.g., moneys were deposited or an expenditure was charged to an incorrect fund). - When a revenue, intended for deposit in one fund (Fund A), is incorrectly deposited into another fund (Fund B).
+Fund B reverses the deposit by reimbursing fund A. Fund B reimburses Fund A by debiting the revenue account.
+Fund A records the moneys received as a credit to revenue from the original source. - When an expenditure is made from one fund (Fund A) on behalf of another fund (Fund B), Fund B records the costs by debiting an expenditure account and reimburses Fund A. Fund A makes a credit adjustment to the original expenditure account. - When a single fund, usually the general fund, pays an invoice or the payroll for another fund (i.e., as a convenience).
+The interfund reimbursement is as described above to move the costs to the appropriate fund.